weiyang2333/RA-SCR-yarn-cheese-volume-measurement-structured-light/README.md

-# RA-SCR-yarn-cheese-volume-measurement-structured-light
+# Rotation-Axis-Constrained Shared-Cross-Section Registration for Yarn Cheese Volume Measurement
 Description: Source code for rotation-axis constrained shared-cross-section registration and structured light volume measurement of yarn cheese packages.
-# Rotation-Axis-Constrained Shared-Cross-Section Registration for Yarn Cheese Volume Measurement

 This repository provides the source code and example results for a structured-light based 3D reconstruction and volume measurement method for yarn cheese packages.